 S’mores Cookies

 These S’mores cookies are soft, chocolatey and filled with a gooey marshmallow center.
 The dough is made with crushed Leibniz butter biscuits, which adds a rich, buttery flavor.
-If you like s’mores, you’ll probably love these.
+If you like S’mores, you’ll probably love these.

 Last year, S’mores cookies were all over the internet.
-I kept seeing them pop up and I thought okay, I need to try my own version.
+I kept seeing them pop up and I thought okayyyyyy I need to try my own version.
 So this is my take on the trendy S’mores cookie and I’m really happy with how they turned out.
 These cookies are big, soft and filled with a gooey marshmallow center.
 They're rich and chocolatey, but the thing that makes them different is the crushed butter biscuit in the dough.

 I used Leibniz butter biscuits because I love their flavor and texture.
-Mixing them into the dough adds a little crunch and buttery flavor that works so well with the chocolate and marshmallow.
+Mixing them into the dough adds a delicious buttery flavor that works so well with the chocolate and marshmallow.
 The dough itself is soft and easy to work with after chilling.
 If you don’t overbake them, the cookies stay soft even after they cool down.
+When baked just right, the edges are slightly firm, the center is gooey and the marshmallow melts perfectly.

-As I mentioned in my S’mores Cookie Bar recipe, I’m kind of on a little mission right now.
+As I mentioned before, I’m kind of on a little mission right now.
 I want to try out different S’mores-inspired desserts.
-There’s just something about the combo of chocolate, biscuit and marshmallow that I keep coming back to.These cookies are part two of that mission.
+There’s just something about the combo of chocolate, biscuit and marshmallow that I keep coming back to.
+These cookies are part two of that mission.
 And I already have an idea for what I want to try next… maybe a S’mores Brookie?!
 I think that could be amazing: brownie on the bottom, cookie on top, marshmallow in the middle.
 But for now, I’m really enjoying these cookies.
 They’re easy to make, don’t require any special tools and the ingredients are pretty simple.

 Overall, these cookies are sweet and super satisfying.
 If you’ve been wanting to try a S’mores-inspired dessert, this is a great place to start.